Have you come across the the old Army acronym the “The 7Ps of Planning”?

 I like to break this section down into 2 distinct segments I came across in Paul Arinaga’s Sales Forecasting for Busy People: market definition and market characteristics.

 Here you need to define the specific areas or niche of the market that your product or service serves.
 Let’s say for example, you work in the automotive sector.
 Ask yourself if you target a specific segment of that sector?
 Is your product geared more towards the assembly of vehicles or after their distribution to the dealer?
 Are you serving a niche sector of the market? i.e. do you target high-end cars or more those available for general distribution.

 Choosing to label your market as simply “automotive” leaves you at risk of undervaluing your actual market share.
 If you specialize in auto parts, define your market as such.
-That way when drawing up your sales forecast it’s being done in context with that niche, not in an obviously much larger market like “autoparts”.
+That way when drawing up your sales forecast it’s being done within context of that niche, not in an obviously much larger market like “auto-parts”.

-Now that you’ve defined the playing field you’ll be competing on, it’s time to look at some if its particular characteristics.
+Now that you’ve defined the playing field you’ll be competing on, it’s the role of the area sales manager to look at some of its particular characteristics.